matthew-boston/matthew-boston/README.md

 # Hi, I'm Matt 👋

-My name is Matt Boston and I'm currently studying to become a Web developer/WebOps at the University of Suffolk.
-I currently am diving into the world of AWS while developing applications and websites in React and NodeJs.
-I have an interest in learning new technologies and supporting startup's and other companies with there projects.
+My name is Matt Boston and I'm currently studying at the University of Suffolk to become a Web Developer/WebOps Engineer.
+I'm currently diving into the world of AWS while developing applications and websites in React and NodeJs.
+I have an interest in learning new technologies and supporting startup's and other companies with their projects.
 You can see some of my work on my [Personal Site](https://mattboston.co.uk) or contact me on [LinkedIn](https://www.linkedin.com/in/matthew-boston/).

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/Os-MacoS-informational?style=flat&logo=apple&logoColor=white)